PlexTrac-Labs/rapid-response-runbooks/README.md

 1. Fork this repository
 2. Create a branch for your customizations
+3. Create a new directory to house your additions
+4. Add the runbook file (.yml)
-3. Submit a PR back to this repository for review
+5. Submit a PR back to this repository for review

 ## Disclaimer